 Note: The health system in New Zealand is characterised by universal healthcare.
 The health system is predominantly funded with an estimated 83.2% (2010) in health expenditure coming from public sources.
 A separate publicly funded accident and compensation insurance scheme known as ACC funds accident related care, which accounts for an estimated 8.4% of expenditure.
-Twenty publicly owned District Health Boards (DHBs) are funded to undertake planning for all publicly funded health services for their geographic populations and to ensure their delivery.
-DHB own public hospitals, and they themselves deliver a wide range of services.
-Only data related to DHB employed personnel are available in the New Zealand.
-(Data have been provided for DHB employed personnel by category of personnel).
+Until 2022, twenty publicly owned District Health Boards (DHBs) were funded to undertake planning for all publicly funded health services for their geographic populations and to ensure their delivery.
+DHB owned public hospitals, and they themselves delivered a wide range of services.
+In 2022, the 20 DHBs were amalgamated, along with eight other publicly-funded health organisations and part of the Ministry of Health, to form Health New Zealand - Te Whatu Ora.
+Hospital employment data for 2024 refers to employees of Health New Zealand - Te